-Note: Do not create machine type named directories for IBM ServeRAID updates.
-These update files are not machine type specific even though you search for them using a server machine type.
+Note: Do not create machine-type-named directories for IBM ServeRAID updates.
+These update files are not machine-type specific even though you search for them using a server machine type.

-- 3. If you are incorporating updates from Update Xpress, complete the following steps: - a.
-From a system running Windows, insert the IBM UpdateXpress CD in the CD or DVD drive. - b.
-Wait for the IBM Update Xpress program to start; then, exit the program.

-Note: If the program does not start automatically, open the index.htm file in the root directory of the IBM UpdateXpress CD.

-- c.
-Navigate to the CD and open the index.htm file in the root directory of the IBM UpdateXpress CD. - d.
+- b.
+Complete the following steps to edit the source tree directory for server BIOS code updates: - 1) Create a directory in sqdeploy\updates for each different server.
+Use the machine type of the IBM server as the name of the directory, for example, 8671 for an xSeries 235, machine type 8671.
+See the readme.txt file that comes with the ServerGuide Scripting Toolkit for a list of supported servers and machine types. - 2) Create a bios directory in the machine type directory, for example, 8671\bios. - 3.
+In a system running Windows, insert the IBM UpdateXpress CD in the CD or DVD drive.
+If the IBM Update Xpress program starts, exit the program. - 4.
+Navigate to the CD and open the index.htm file in the root directory of the IBM UpdateXpress CD. - 5.
 In the left pane, click the server for which you want to obtain BIOS code and firmware code updates.
-The available updates are displayed in the right pane.
+The available updates are displayed in the right pane. - 6.

-Note: For IBM ServeRAID updates, the IBM ServeRAID BIOS and firmware Update for Windows selection is correct, even though the ServerGuide Scripting Toolkit processes run in a DOS environment.

-- e.
 Select the updates and click Download Now.
-The "File Download" window - f.
+The "File Download" window opens. - 7.
 Select Run this program from the current location and click OK.

+Note: A "Security Warning" window might open after you click OK.
+If the "Security Warning" window opens, click Yes.

-The files are extracted and the "IBM License Agreement" window opens. - g.
-Read the terms and conditions of the agreement and click Accept.
-The "xSeries Firmware Update" window opens. - h.
-Select Extract to folder and type the fully-qualified path where you want to extract the files; then, click Next twice.
+- 8. If an "IBM License Agreement" window opens, go to step 17. - Select Extract to floppy. - 10.
+Click Next.
+The "Insert Disk" window opens. - 11.
+Insert a diskette into the diskette drive of your local system. - 12.
+Click OK.
+The "Extracting Image" window opens. - 13.
+Click OK. - 14.
+After the files are extracted, click Exit. - 15.
+Copy the entire contents of each update package, including any readme.txt files, into the applicable directory that you created in the source tree. - 16.
+Go to step 20. - 17.
+Read the terms and conditions of the agreement and click Accept on the "IBM License Agreement" window.
+The "xSeries Firmware Update" window opens. - 18.
+Select Extract to folder and type the fully qualified path where you want to extract the files; then, click Next twice.

-Note: Save the files into the applicable directory you created in the source tree.
-Most files will be in a compressed ZIP or packaged-for-Web executable file format that you will need to extract later.
+Note: Save the files into the applicable directory that you created in the source tree.
+Most files will be in a compressed or packaged-for-Web executable file format that you will have to extract later.

-- i.
-After the files are extracted, click Finish. - j.
-Repeat step 3d to step 3i for each different server. - 4.
-If you downloaded files from the IBM Support Web site, copy the entire contents of each update package, including any readme.txt files, into the applicable directory you created in the source tree. - 5.
-For each update file, if the file is in a compressed ZIP format or packaged-for-Web executable file, you must extract the files before you can use them in a deployment scenario. - 6.
+- 19. After the files are extracted, click Finish. - 20.
+Repeat step 5 through step 19 for each different server. - 21.
 Customize the usrvars.bat file for the deployment scenario to perform the updates for the target server, using the Customize-usrvars.bat helper batch file.

-See "Modifying USRVARS.BAT" on page 19 for information about the environment variables you can configure.
+See "Modifying USRVARS.BAT" on page 19 for information about the environment variables that you can configure.